Shkrebela/Bino/README.md

 # Lending Bino
-This project made for a portfolio and isn't commercial project.<br> Template for project was take on [this link](https://www.behance.net/gallery/28954423/Freebie-Bino-Landing-Page-PSD-Template)
+This project made for a portfolio and isn't commercial project.<br> Template for the project was taken on [this link](https://www.behance.net/gallery/28954423/Freebie-Bino-Landing-Page-PSD-Template)

 ![](https://github.com/Shkrebela/TEST/blob/master/ezgif.com-resize%20(1).gif?raw=true)